Vaccinations and Booster Shots: Needed or Not?

 Puppy owners beware...

-Those of you with a new puppy might be thinking, "OK, I'm convinced that vaccinations don't need to be made "current" every year.
-And I understand that extra shots harm a dog's immune system and undermine his long term health.
-That's what the experts say.
-But my new puppy needs to get his full battery of shots so he'll be immune in the first place.
-Right?
+Those of you with a new puppy might be thinking, "OK, I understand that extra shots aren't needed and can undermine long term health.
+But my new puppy needs a full battery of shots so he'll be immune in the first place, right?
 You're not going to tell me to skip vaccinations altogether, are you?"

-Deciding which puppy shots to give, which to skip, when they should be given, and if any of them should be repeated is not an easy and straightforward decision.
-There are things you have to know before you make up your mind.
-But make no mistake about it, YOU are the one who should be deciding, because you, more than anyone else, will have little Jake's best interests at heart.
+Deciding which puppy shots to give, which to skip, when they should be given, and if any of them should be repeated should not be your vet's choice.
+You are the one who should be deciding, because you, more than anyone else, have little Jake's best interests at heart.

-First, consider finding a veterinarian who is practicing holistic, alternative, or integrated medicine.
+First, consider finding a veterinarian who is practicing holistic or integrated medicine.
 Most of these vets will not over-vaccinate your dog, and they'll help with other health-promoting changes in how you care for your dog.

 If you do need to work with a conventional vet who is recommending annual boosters for adult dogs, and/or a full regimen of shots for puppies, you need to learn more about vaccinations so you can speak up clearly and tell the vet what you want and don't want.